TechsCode-Team/UltraMotdWiki/features/timers.md

 <br>

 ### Select Welcome MOTD
 This setting will allow you to choose what Welcome MOTD should be sent to the player at the join when the timer will be executed.
-You can edit it by clicking the Firework in the middle-left of the GUI (Called `Select Welcome MOTD`)
+You can edit it by clicking the Firework in the middle-left of the GUI (Called `Select Welcome MOTD`).
 <br>

 ![Select Welcome MOTD](https://i.imgur.com/f0IWGtE.png)
 <br>

 ## Activate Timer Element
 This setting will allow you to activate and deactivate a Timer Element.
-You can activate or deactivate it by clicking the Timer Element you want to edit and then click on the Emerald in the middle of the GUI (Called `Activate MOTD`)
+You can activate or deactivate it by clicking the Timer Element you want to edit and then click on the Emerald in the middle of the GUI (Called `Activate MOTD`) / *(Called `Deactivate MOTD`)*.
 <br>

 ![Activate Timer Element](https://i.imgur.com/lyOALQy.png)
 <br>

 ## Activate Timer Group
 This setting will allow you to activate and deactivate the Timer Group.
-You can activate or deactivate it by clicking the Emerald in the top-right of the GUI (Called `Activate Timer Group`)
+You can activate or deactivate it by clicking the Emerald in the top-right of the GUI (Called `Activate Timer Group`) / *(Called `Deactivate Timer Group`)*.
 <br>

 ![Activate Timer Group](https://i.imgur.com/HNlBxjv.png)